“When you think about something and don't really know much about it, you will automatically get information.” Larry Page, Co-founder, Google.

 Make time for just-in-time learning

 In summary, just-in-time learning provides knowledge both where and when it’s needed.
-When employees can get answers without interrupting their workflows, they can move through tasks more efficiently.
-To create an effective program, follow just-in-time learning best practices like using rich content, encouraging employee participation, and measuring your results.
+When employees can access answers directly in their workflow, they complete tasks more efficiently and retain what they’ve learned.
+To create an effective program, follow best practices like using multiple content formats, encouraging employee participation, and measuring results with analytics.